clemcer/loggifly/README.md

 - With a `config.yaml ` you can use complex **Regex patterns**, have different keywords & other settings **per container** and set keywords that trigger a **restart/stop** of the container.

 > [!Note]
-In previous versions the default location for the `config.yaml` file was `/app/config.yaml`.
-The old path still works (so not a breaking change) but the new official path is now `/config/config.yaml`.<br>
-LoggiFly will first look in `/config/config.yaml`, and fall back to `/app/config.yaml` if it's not found.<br>
 When `/config` is mounted a config template will be downloaded into that directory.

 <details><summary><em>Click to expand:</em> 🐋 <strong>Basic Setup: Docker Compose (Environment Variables)</strong></summary>